isomerpages/moe-stgabrielspri/_the-gabrielite-family/School Safety & Security.md

 **Safety in the School (Carline)**

 <p align="justify">
 1. Cooperate with staff on duty to ensure overall safety and smooth traffic flow. <br> 2.
 Reduce vehicle speed (max.
-15km/hr) and stay alert for pedestrians in the school compound.

-3. Drop off your child at the designated drop‐off point only (see Annex A on Page 4).

-4. Drop off or pick up your child on the side nearest to the kerb as quickly as possible.
-Do not alight from the car to assist your child as our staff on duty will be able to do so.

-5. Do not wait or park at drop-off points at all times.
+15km/hr) and stay alert for pedestrians in the school compound. <br> 3.
+Drop off your child at the designated drop‐off point only (see Annex A on Page 4). <br> 4.
+Drop off or pick up your child on the side nearest to the kerb as quickly as possible.
+Do not alight from the car to assist your child as our staff on duty will be able to do so. <br> 5.
+Do not wait or park at drop-off points at all times.
 Wait at the temporary waiting area if your child is not ready (see Annex A).
 Turn into the foyer again when you see your child.
-Do not allow your child to cross over to the temporary parking area.

-6. Do not sound the horn indiscriminately.

-7. Upon exiting the school, vehicles are to turn left only (do not make a U‐turn and refrain from turning right).
+Do not allow your child to cross over to the temporary parking area. <br> 6.
+Do not sound the horn indiscriminately. <br> 7.
+Upon exiting the school, vehicles are to turn left only (do not make a U‐turn and refrain from turning right).

 8. Proceed with caution when turning right into the school from Braddell Road.